-In the EU, sweeteners are regulated under the EU framework regulation on food additives, Regulation 1333/2008 (Regulation (EC), 2008).
-Annex II of this legislation, established by Commission Regulation 1129/2011, provides a Community list of sweeteners approved for use in foods, beverages and tabletop sweeteners and their conditions of use.
-Where appropriate, maximum use levels are specified (Commission Regulation (EU) No 1129/2011).
-Sweeteners must also meet EU purity criteria specifications (Commission Regulation (EU) No 231/2012).
+Under EU legislation, all food additives including sweeteners, must be authorised before they can be used in foods.
+In the EU, sweeteners are regulated under the EU framework regulation on food additives (Regulation (EC) 1333/2008).
+Annex II of this legislation, provides an EU list of sweeteners approved for use in foods, beverages and table-top sweeteners and their conditions of use.
+Where appropriate, maximum use levels are specified.

-Within the EU, the eleven LNCS currently authorised for use are acesulfame-K (E950), aspartame (E951), aspartame-acesulfame salt (E962), cyclamate (E952), neohesperidine DC (E959), saccharin (E954), sucralose (E955) thaumatin (E957), neotame (E961), steviol glycosides (E960) and advantame (E969).
+Within the EU, the eleven LNCS currently authorised for use are acesulfame-K (E950), aspartame (E951), aspartame-acesulfame salt (E962), cyclamate (E952), neohesperidine DC (E959), saccharin (E954), sucralose (E955), thaumatin (E957), neotame (E961), steviol glycosides (E960) and advantame (E969).
 The 'E' reference for each sweetener refers to Europe and shows that the ingredient is authorised and regarded as safe in Europe.
 In effect, the E-classification system is a robust food safety system introduced in 1962 and intended to protect consumers from possible food-related risks.
 Food additives must be included either by name or by an E number in the ingredients list.